Junikab/llm-job-finder/DESIGN.md

 - File size limited to 5MB; allowed types: .pdf/.docx/.txt.
 - CORS open in dev; configure CORS_ORIGIN for production.
 - No rate limiting yet (consider @fastify/rate-limit for prod).
-- No persistent storage of CVs; processed in-memory.
+- No server-side persistence of CVs; processed in-memory on the server.
+The web client may persist recent CVs locally in the browser (IndexedDB, up to 5; sessionStorage fallback).
+Use `navigator.storage.persist()` best-effort to reduce eviction.

 ## 13. Performance
 - Concurrency limited via p-limit within scraping/scoring loops.